-Microsoft has released a new tool called as Windows Defender Offline Tool.
-While most other security tools remove malware after Windows has started they cannot remove some hard-to-remove malware like Rootkits, as they activate their malicious code before the Windows operating system starts.
+Microsoft has released a new tool called Windows Defender Offline Tool.
+While most other security tools remove malware after Windows has started, they cannot remove some hard-to-remove malware like Rootkits, as they activate their malicious code before the Windows operating system starts.

-Sometimes, malware or potentially unwanted software install themselves on your PC, when you are installing some software or when you visit unsavoury websites on the Internet.
-Windows Defender Offline can help remove such hard to find malicious programs.
+Sometimes, malware or potentially unwanted software installs themselves on your PC, when you are installing some software or when you visit unsavory websites on the Internet.
+Windows Defender Offline can help remove such hard-to-find malicious programs.
 Armed with definition files, Windows Defender Offline can detect such malicious and potentially unwanted software, and then notify you of the risks.

 Windows Defender Offline Tool

 To use Windows Defender Offline Beta, you need to follow the following steps:

 - Download Windows Defender Offline and create a CD, DVD, or USB flash drive.
 You can also first download the ISO file to your disk.

 - Restart your PC using the Windows Defender Offline media.

 - If any are found, Windows Defender Offline will inform you.

 - Remove the malware found from your PC.

 - It is important always to have the most up-to-date definitions installed in Windows Defender Offline Beta, and so to download it only when you need it so that it has the latest definitions.